 Can the HyPURE Multimedia filtration system handle iron, manganese and other heavy metals in the feed water?

 MMF systems can handle dissolved heavy metals within the feed water, as long as the total concentration does not exceed the design feedwater levels of the filter.
 Hydroflux® offer a range of specialised media to maximise the metal precipitation and removal within the filter bed.
-This is done by catalysing the formation of metal oxides and metal hydroxides either infront of the MMF or within the filtration bed itself.
+This is done by catalysing the formation of metal oxides and metal hydroxides either in front of the MMF or within the filtration bed itself.

 What is the purpose of an air scour in the backwash cycle of an MMF?

 Air scouring of the filter bed is recommended to extend the bed life.
 During operation and backwashing, the media bed can form “rat-holes” or channels which allow pollutants to pass through unhindered.
-Air scouring the bed provides a mechanism for more aggressive cleaning.
+Air scouring the bed provides a mechanisms for more aggressive cleaning.
 Air scouring allows the media bed to be completely and evenly mixed within the vessel.
 The subsequent backwashing and settling of the media allows the bed to reform evenly, even when multiple grades of media are present in the one vessel.